SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

 ## Overview

-We developed this questionnaire library in response to an enquiry from a kids english program provider.
+We developed this questionnaire library in response to an enquiry from a kids English learning program provider.
 The questions with some modification can be used to research other products targeting under school age children.

-The surveyees will include parents and channel partners/wholesalers We will continue adding more questions to the list.
+The surveyees will include parents and channel partners/wholesalers.

-## Questions and Example Answer Options
+## Example Questions and Answer Options

 ### Category One